-Our executive officers and directors own approximately 15% of our outstanding common stock.
+Our executive officers and directors own approximately 16% of our outstanding common stock.
 These shareholders, if they act together, may be able to control our management and affairs and all matters requiring shareholder approval, including significant corporate transactions.
 This concentration of ownership may have the effect of delaying or preventing our change in control and might affect the market price of our common stock.
-For more information, see the section titled "Principal Shareholders" below.
+For more information, see Item 12 below.